sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

     ![Picture1](./images/newrepo1.png)

-    >**Note**: you can made some more changes to you repositories, it will send the POST request to function app.
+    >**Note**: you can make some more changes to your repositories, it will send the POST request to the function app.

-13. Navigate to your repository's, click settings.
+13. Navigate to your repository, and click settings.

      ![Picture1](./images/ghasr1.png)

 14. Click on **webhook**, select the webhook you have created.

-15. Scrool down to bottom and will find some **Recent Deliveries**.
+15. Scroll down to the bottom and will find some **Recent Deliveries**.

     ![Picture1](./images/recentdelivery.png)